binji/binji.github.io/_posts/2017-02-27-binjgb-on-the-web-part-2.md

 I finally had a pretty decent implementation using the above strategy in binjgb.
 You can take a look at the commit [here][binjgb audio].
-One interesting aspect is that binjgb generates an 2-channel, interleaved 8-bit audio stream.
+One interesting aspect is that binjgb generates a 2-channel, interleaved 8-bit audio stream.
 Since WebAudio requires a 32-bit float audio stream, with indpendent channels, we have to move things around a bit: